Ancient Greek Culture

 Greece has long been a magnet for foreigners seeking an idyllic island lifestyle and an escape from the rat race – a trend only exacerbated by the sunny allure of movies such as Shirley Valentine and Mamma Mia!.
 Apart from those owning holiday houses, the small resident population of disparate xenoi (foreigners) have largely been somewhat-eccentric or retired Europeans, ex-hippies and artists or people married to locals.
 In recent years there has also been a steady stream of Americans, Australians and others with Greek heritage returning to their ancestral islands.

 Byzantine church frescoes and icons depicted scenes from the life of Christ and figures of the saints.
 The 'Cretan school' of icon painting, influenced by the Italian Renaissance and artists fleeing to Crete after the fall of Constantinople, combined technical brilliance and dramatic richness.
-Cretan-born Renaissance painter El Greco ('The Greek' in Spanish), née Dominikos Theotokopoulos, got his grounding in the tradition of late-Byzantine fresco painting before moving to Spain in 1577, where he lived and worked until his death.
+The most famous Cretan-born Renaissance painter is El Greco ('The Greek' in Spanish), née Dominikos Theotokopoulos (1541–1614).
+He got his grounding in the tradition of late-Byzantine fresco painting before moving to Spain in 1577, where he lived and worked until his death.

-The Athens National Gallery has the most extensive collection of Greek 20th-century art, with significant collections at the New Art Gallery on Rhodes and the Museum of Contemporary Art on Andros.
+The National Sculpture & Art Gallery in Athens has the most extensive collection of Greek 20th-century art, with significant collections at the Modern Greek Art Museum on Rhodes and the Museum of Contemporary Art on Andros.

-Modern and contemporary sculpture is shown at the National Sculpture Gallery in Athens.
-Greece's marble sculpture tradition endures on Tinos, birthplace of foremost modern sculptors Dimitrios Filippotis and Yannoulis Halepas, as well as Costas Tsoclis, whose work fills the island's new museum.
+Greece's marble sculpture tradition endures on Tinos, birthplace of renowned sculptors Dimitrios Filippotis (1839–1919) and Yannoulis Halepas (1851–1938), as well as Costas Tsoclis (b 1930), whose work is showcased in the island's Costas Tsoclis Museum.